 Senator Hanson recently implied that children on the autistic spectrum should be shunted off to ‘special schools’.
-However Hanson wants to spin it, she said
+However Hanson wants to spin it,

 These kids have a right to an education, by all means, but, if there are a number of them, these children should go into a special classroom and be looked after and given that special attention,